Siddarthjain123/Credit-Card-Fraud-Detection-problem/README.md

    • We also have to find out the good ROC score with high TPR and low FPR in order to get the lower number of misclassifications
   ## Results
-  Obtained highest F-1 score of 0.84 and Area Under Curve(AUC) score of 0.86 with XGBoost Classifier
+  Obtained highest f1 score of 0.89 and AUC score of 0.91 using random forest with XGBoost technique.